-In June 2013, BELVIQ became available to patients in the United States by prescription, and is being marketed in the United States by Eisai Inc., or Eisai, under a marketing and supply agreement, or Eisai BELVIQ Agreement, between Eisai and our wholly owned subsidiary, Arena Pharmaceuticals GmbH, or Arena GmbH.
-Under the Eisai BELVIQ Agreement, we also granted Eisai exclusive rights to market and distribute BELVIQ in most of the other territories in North and South America.
-In addition, Arena GmbH has entered into marketing and supply agreements with Ildong Pharmaceutical Co., or Ildong, for South Korea and with CY Biotech Company Ltd., or CYB, for Taiwan, granting them exclusive rights to market and distribute BELVIQ in the respective territories for weight loss or weight management in obese and overweight patients, subject to applicable regulatory approval.
+BELVIQ became available in June 2013 to patients in the United States by prescription, and is being marketed in the United States by Eisai under a marketing and supply agreement, or Eisai Second Amended Agreement, among our wholly owned subsidiary, Arena Pharmaceuticals GmbH, or Arena GmbH, Eisai Inc., and Eisai Inc. s parent company, Eisai Co., Ltd. (collectively with Eisai Inc., Eisai).
+Under such Agreement, we also granted Eisai exclusive rights to market and distribute BELVIQ in all of other the countries in the world, except for South Korea, Taiwan, Australia, New Zealand and Israel.
+In addition, Arena GmbH has entered into marketing and supply agreements with Ildong Pharmaceutical Co., or Ildong, for South Korea and with CY Biotech Company Limited, or CYB, for Taiwan, granting them exclusive rights to market and distribute BELVIQ in the respective territories for weight loss or weight management in obese and overweight patients, subject to applicable regulatory approval.
 We refer collectively to all of these marketing and supply agreements as the BELVIQ Agreements.

-We expect that revenues under the Eisai BELVIQ Agreement (and, to a lesser extent, the marketing and supply agreements with Ildong and CYB) will constitute the majority of our revenues over the next several years, and future payments to us under the agreements will substantially depend on the achievement of milestones and BELVIQ product sales.
+We expect that revenues under the Eisai Second Amended Agreement (and, to a lesser extent, the marketing and supply agreements with Ildong and CYB) will constitute the majority of our revenues over the next several years, and future payments to us under the agreements will substantially depend on the achievement of milestones and BELVIQ product sales, and potentially on other lorcaserin products, if any.
 Each of these agreements may be terminated early in certain circumstances, in which case we may not receive additional milestone or other payments under the agreement.
 We cannot guarantee future BELVIQ product sales or achievement of any other milestones under these agreements.

 We have not received regulatory approval for BELVIQ in any territories outside of the United States, nor do we have any marketing and supply agreements or similar arrangements in place other than the BELVIQ Agreements.
-In addition to pending regulatory applications, we plan to seek, independently or under collaboration, regulatory approval for BELVIQ in other territories.
+In addition to pending regulatory applications, we or our collaborators plan to seek regulatory approval for BELVIQ in other territories.
 There is no assurance that any pending or future regulatory applications will be approved.
-For example, we decided to withdraw our Marketing Authorization Application, or MAA, for BELVIQ in the European Union.
-We also plan to enter into marketing and supply agreements or similar arrangements with one or more pharmaceutical companies to commercialize BELVIQ in additional territories, but there is no assurance that we will be able to do so at all or on terms that you or others view as favorable.
+For example, we withdrew our Marketing Authorization Application, or MAA, for BELVIQ in the European Union.
+We also plan to enter into marketing and supply agreements or similar arrangements with one or more pharmaceutical companies to commercialize BELVIQ in the territories not already under collaboration, but there is no assurance that we will be able to do so at all or on terms that you or others view as favorable.